 Prepare emergency numbers and have them handy such as written/printed and stuck up on the wall, saved in your phone, and kept in your wallet.
 Consider having a household communication plan in case you need support.
 This means calling one or two people, and then they themselves know who to call and what to do to give you support.

 Have an evacuation plan prepared, with different exits and an outside meeting point.
 It is recommended that you practice it.
 Sometimes simply placing a ladder near a fence can make a big security improvement in your home.
 Some people also have a pre-packed bag that they keep next to the exits, that contains copies of sensitive documents, some cash, phone charger, torch/flashlight, medication and other items you would want to have with you.

-If you are considering having in-person meetings in your home, be aware of the restrictions in place and comply with health advisories.
+If you are considering having sensitive in-person meetings in your home, be aware of the restrictions in place and comply with health advisories.
 Prepare a cover story with your visitors, including who are they and why are they visiting you, in case your neighbours or somebody else asks.
 Also, it can be a good idea for visitors not to tell taxis (including ride-hailing apps) your exact address, but somewhere close like a well-known place of worship, park, shop, etc. If they come in their own vehicle, it is better that they not park out the front of your house - they can park further down the street so they are not immediately connected with you.
 Make sure you give very clear instructions so visitors do not have to ask anybody how to find you.